tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 This solution will typically result in deploying a significant number of proxy servers, and may not be preferred in some environments.
-For such environments, it is recommended switching to Network mode (NBD).
+For such environments, it is recommended switching to Network mode (NBD) if Direct NFS backup mode can not be used.

-### Snapshot Hunter
+## Snapshot Hunter

-One of the new features in Veeam Backup & Replication v8 is Snapshot Hunter.
 At Veeam Support, one of the most commonly raised support cases was for orphaned snapshots.
 Orphaned snapshots were caused by VMware’s own failed snapshot commit operations due to unreleased VMDK file locks during VDDK operations.
 Veeam uses the VMware standard VM snapshot